Handle encypted CA/Certificate private keys

 #3 Updated by Jim Pingle about 9 years ago

 I can't replicate this - I can make certificates several different ways on current snapshots and they are complete inside of the config.

 You might want to make a thread on the forum with more detail about exactly how you are creating the certificates, there may be something else going on, but the certificate generation code appears to be working properly.

-#4 Updated by Brad Langhorst over 8 years ago
+#4 Updated by Brad Langhorst about 9 years ago

 Seems to be related to importing of a certificate authority.